coastline palma de mallorca spain sunny

 • Internship: A for-credit internship, in English or Spanish, to gain hands-on work experience in a local organization.
 Common placements include the tourism industry, business consulting, marketing, or event planning.

 • Directed Independent Research: Designed for qualified students who have demonstrated academic rigor and curiosity toward a particular research topic; independent research topics will be approved by CIEE Palma and home institution and must reflect a topic that is relevant to Palma de Mallorca or Spain.
-English or Spanish.
+The research can be carried out in English or Spanish.

 Program Blogs